Spooky Cookies by The Cupcake Oven

-Sarah Thomas from The Cupcake Oven has used our Halloween Cake Decorating Moulds to help make a spooky collection of cookies.
-This would be a perfect fun activity for the whole family to get involved with this Halloween.
+Sarah Thomas from The Cupcake Oven has used our Halloween Cake Decorating Moulds to make these shaped cookies – they look SPOOKTACULAR and would make a fun activity for you and the family this Halloween.

 You will need: